rh-messaging/artemis-prometheus-metrics-plugin/README.md

   packages it with the micrometer and Prometheus dependencies in an "uber" jar.

-- **artemis-prometheus-metrics-plugin** Provides a war file containing a simple servlet which Prometheus can use to scrape metrics from the broker.
+- **artemis-prometheus-metrics-plugin** Provides a war file containing a simple servlet which can be deployed to the broker's embedded web server which then Prometheus can use to scrape metrics.

 ## Building